Yamatai: Japanese texts

 The translator Aston notes a literal meaning for the epithet of Toyo-aki-tsu-shima of "rich harvest's" (or "rich autumn's") "island" (i.e. "Island of Bountiful Harvests" or "Island of Bountiful Autumn").

 The c.
 600-759 Man'yōshū (万葉集, "Myriad Leaves Collection") transcribes various pieces of text using not the phonetic man'yōgana spellings, but rather a logographic style of spelling, based on the pronunciation of the kanji using the native Japanese vocabulary of the same meaning.
 For instance, the name Yamato is sometimes spelled as 山 (yama, "mountain") + 蹟 (ato, "footprint; track; trace").
 Old Japanese pronunciation rules caused the sound yama ato to contract to just yamato.

 Government

 According to the Chinese record Twenty-Four Histories, Yamatai was originally ruled by the shamaness Queen Himiko.
 The other officials of the country were also ranked under the queen, with the highest position called ikima, followed by mimasho, then mimagushi, and the lowest-ranking position of nakato.
 According to the legends, Himiko lived in a palace with 1,000 female handmaidens and one male servant who would feed her.
 This palace was most likely located at the site of Makimuku in Nara prefecture.
 She ruled for most of the known history of Yamatai.

-After she died, her younger brother became ruler of the country for a short period before Yamatai disappears from historical records.
+After Queen Himiko died, an unknown king became ruler of the country for a short period, and then Queen Toyo reigned before Yamatai disappears from historical records.

+According to Japanese historian Wakai Toshiaki (若井敏明), the Yamato Kingship collapsed Yamatai in 367, killing its last ruler, Queen Taburatsuhime (田油津媛).